gopheracademy/gopheracademy-web/content/advent-2018/disk-datastores.md

 temporary storage or can build your own replication.

-In this post I will show how I've used key/value local databases in Go to build a database server named `Beano` that speaks memcached protocol and can hot-swap its whole dataset gracefully.
+In this post I will show how I've used key/value local databases in Go to build a database server named `Beano` that speaks Memcached protocol and can hot-swap its whole dataset gracefully.

 A short taxonomy of Go data storage libraries